Friday, December 6, 2024

 1. Little Walter

 Little Walter, born Marion Walter Jacobs, was born on the 1st of May 1930.
 He was known to be a singer, musician, songwriter, and extraordinary harmonica artist whose approach to playing the instrument has greatly shaped how the harmonica has been played and perceived over generations.
 He left home at the young age of 12 and played alongside bluesmen such as Honeyboy Edwards.
-He would hold a microphone alongside his harmonica while connected to a speaker because he did not want to be overshadowed by other .
+He would hold a microphone alongside his harmonica while connected to a speaker because he did not want to be overshadowed by other instruments.
 Little Walter released his first recordings in 1947.
 1952 marked the year when he had one of his songs hit the Billboard R&B chart.
 Between this year and 1958, Walters managed to have fourteen of his songs as top-ten hits on the Billboard chart.
 Walters was in various bands, either leading or as a member part eventually ended up giving up on being in a band and hired various instrument players when the need arose.
-His induction to the Hall of Fame was in 2008, and he became the only artist to ever be inducted only as a harmonica player.
+His induction to the Rock and Roll Hall of Fame was in 2008, and he became the only artist to ever be inducted only as a harmonica player.

 1. James Cotton